 - Remember, £350 is an average figure, the final cost differs from house to house

 You may find yourself in need of an ‘emergency’ locksmith if you lock your keys in your house, have been burgled, or the key breaks in the lock.
 The locksmith prices we quote here are a rough estimate to what you might pay.
 The total cost of an emergency locksmith will be dependent on the nature of the emergency, the type of lock and why you need your locks replaced, as well as the area you live in and the time it will take to resolve the issue.

 An emergency locksmith should be available 24 hours a day 7 days a week and be well skilled in a number of practices to resolve your issue.
 Whether they remove a broken key from a lock or let you back into your car if you’ve locked your keys inside.
-If you are calling an emergency locksmith outside of sociable hours then you should expect to pay more for the labour charge, however if you are stranded outside of your house at 3am the extra cost will probably not be an issue for you.
+If you are calling an emergency locksmith outside of sociable hours then you should expect that the cost to change locks will increase with the increase in the labour charge, however if you are stranded outside of your house at 3am the extra cost will probably not be an issue for you.

 The average cost of calling out an emergency locksmith would be around £89 for the labour, plus any parts required plus VAT.
 Most respectable locksmiths will not have a call out charge and will just charge you for the labour and parts.
 This is just an estimate, and until the locksmith is actually stood at your door and can see the problem then the price can vary from this.
 Here at Keytek® we are proud to be able to offer a 30 minute response time, other emergency locksmiths should be able to offer a similar time frame.
 However as you are engaging an ‘emergency service’ you can expect to pay a little more for such a quick response, this however is not the case at Keytek®, we charge the same whether we are with you in 30 minutes or a time of your choice.